-Daegu City has successfully integrated the city’s traditions into the rhythm of every day’s lives.
-This has been well expressed by one of K2H Programme participants.
+Daegu City has successfully integrated the city’s traditions into the rhythm of everyday life.
+This has been well expressed by one of the K2H Programme participants.
 K2H is an exchange programme held regularly for local government staff from abroad to learn about Korean culture and local government systems.
-The positive feedback reflects successful implementation of the programme that contributes to the promotion of the city.
+The positive feedback reflects the successful implementation of the programme that contributes to the promotion of the city.

 1. A Fragrant Welcome into a Vibrant Community